simoncblyth/opticks/docs/orientation.rst

    of distinct solid shapes

 ggeo/GMergedMesh
-   merged mesh contain merges of both triangulated and analytic geometry representations from multiple GMesh
+   merged mesh containing merges of both triangulated and analytic geometry representations from multiple GMesh.

 ggeo/GGeoLib
    holds the GMergedMesh and handles persisting